-Watershed hosts exhibitions on campus featuring the work of Watershed-affiliated artists.
+Watershed hosts exhibitions in the Barkan Gallery featuring the work of Watershed-affiliated artists.
 We also collaborate with other arts organizations to show work by Maine artists and craftspeople.

 Mentors & Apprentices '22